smartstache/doorman/README.md

   an account the way I'm doing it with Anchor (10k)
 - address removal
 - add a button to perform the purchase + mint in a single transaction
-- a working sample app with candy machine integration
 - easier mint token account creation for the payer ..?
 - store bumps ..?
 - switch back to PDA for config ..?